canwe/blog/_posts/2011-06-21-thank-you-friends-this-blog-is-now-3-years-old.md

   - stats
   - year
 ---
-# Thank you friends!
-This blog is now 3 years old.

 Well, well, well, I completely forgot that I started this blog on this same month, three years ago.
 Yes!
 Now this blog completes **3 years **and steps into the fourth year.